-Currently, there are three types of DC fast charging: CHAdeMO, Combined Charging System (CCS) and Tesla Supercharger.
+Currently, in North America there are three types of DC fast charging: CHAdeMO, Combined Charging System (CCS) and Tesla Supercharger.

 The Combined Charging System (CCS) is based on open and universal standards for electric vehicles.
-The CCS combines single-phase with rapid three-phase charging using alternating current at a maximum of 43 kilowatts (kW), as well as direct-current charging at a maximum of 200 kW and the future perspective of up to 350 kW – all in a single system.
+The CCS combines single-phase AC, three-phase AC and DC high-speed charging in both Europe and the US – all in a single, easy to use system.

 The CCS includes the connector and inlet combination as well as all the control functions.
 It also manages communications between the electric vehicle and the infrastructure.
 As a result, it provides a solution to all charging requirements.